 Collection Research & Exhibition Advisory

 The CHSI will remain closed to research and teaching until further notice.
+We apologize for any inconvenience.

 Harvard faculty, students, and museum professionals are highly encouraged to fill-in the online inquiry form provided on our website.
 The CHSI’s Curator or Director of Administration will get back to you promptly.
 It is also recommended to first take a look at our online database, Waywiser, before requesting information about specific instruments.
 Arrangements to study the instruments on site are possible and made on a case-by-case basis.